 - Obstructions to sight distance which can be economically corrected.
 The removal of buildings, parked vehicles, vegetation, large poles or groups of poles that significantly reduce the field of vision, and signs to improve sight distance on curves and particularly at intersections, can be of immense benefit in reducing crashes.
 The purchase of required line of sight easements is often a wise expenditure of highway funds.
 The establishment of sight distance setback lines is encouraged. - Roadside and median hazards which can often be removed or relocated farther from the traveled way.
 Where removal is not feasible, objects should be shielded by redirection or energy absorbing devices.
 The reduction of the roadside hazard problem generally provides a good return on the safety dollar.
-Details and priorities for roadside hazard reduction, which are presented in CHAPTER 4 - ROADSIDE DESIGN, should be incorporated into the overall priorities of the reconstruction program. - Poor pavement surfaces which have become hazardous should be maintained or reconstructed in accordance with the design criteria set forth in CHAPTER 5 - PAVEMENT DESIGN AND CONSTRUCTION, and CHAPTER 10 - MAINTENANCE AND RESURFACING. - Specific design features which could be applied during reconstruction to enhance the operations and safety characteristics of a roadway include the following: - Addition of roadway lighting.

-- The provision of frontage roads of other alternate paths.
-This may be utilized to improve the efficiency and safety of streets and highways with poor control of access. - Widening of pavements and shoulders.
+Details and priorities for roadside hazard reduction, which are presented in Chapter 4 Roadside Design, should be incorporated into the overall priorities of the reconstruction program. - Poor pavement surfaces which have become hazardous should be maintained or reconstructed in accordance with the design criteria set forth in Chapter 5 Pavement Design and Construction, and Chapter 10 Maintenance and Resurfacing. - Specific design features which could be applied during reconstruction to enhance the operations and safety characteristics of a roadway include the following: - Addition of lighting. - Frontage roads may be utilized to improve the efficiency and safety of streets and highways with poor control of access. - Widening of pavements and shoulders.
 This is often an economically feasible method of increasing capacity and reducing traffic hazards.
-Provision of median barriers (CHAPTER 4 - ROADSIDE DESIGN) can also produce significant safety benefits. - The removal, streamlining, or modification of drainage structures. - Alignment modifications are usually extensive and require extensive reconstruction of the roadway.
+Provision of median barriers (Chapter 4 Roadside Design) can also produce significant safety benefits. - The removal, streamlining, or modification of drainage structures. - Alignment modifications are usually extensive and require extensive reconstruction of the roadway.
 Removal of isolated sharp curves is a reasonable and logical step in alignment modification.
-If major realignment is to be undertaken, every effort should be made to bring the entire facility into compliance with the requirements for new construction. - The use of traffic control devices.
+If major realignment is to be undertaken, every effort should be made to bring the entire facility into compliance with the requirements for new construction.

+- The use of traffic control devices.
 This is generally an inexpensive method of alleviating certain highway defects. - Median opening modifications. - Addition of median, channelized islands, and mid-block pedestrian crossings. - Auxiliary lanes. - Existing bridges that fail to meet current design standards which are available to bicycle traffic, should be retrofitted on an interim basis as follows: As a general practice, bridges 125 feet in length or longer, bridges with unusual sight problem, steep gradients (which require the cyclist longer time to clear the span) or other unusual conditions should display the standard W11-1 caution sign with an added sign "On Bridge" at either end of the structure.
 Special care should be given to the right most portion of the roadway, where bicyclists are expected to travel, assuring smoothness, pavement uniformity, and freedom from longitudinal joints, and to ensure cleanliness.
-Failure to do so forces bicyclists farther into the center portion of the bridge, reducing traffic flow and safety. - Addition of bike accommodations designated or undesignated.

-• Addition of transit facilities, sidewalks, crosswalks, and other pedestrian features.
+Failure to do so forces bicyclists farther into the center portion of the bridge, reducing traffic flow and safety. - Addition of bicycle facilities. - Addition of transit facilities, sidewalks, crosswalks, and other pedestrian features.